 Watch this segment of the One Show on BBC One to see members of the team

 (which is made up of archivists, physicists, and computer scientists)

 describe the project.

 BBC Radio 5 Naked Science Podcast also covered the project in 2013.
-A more recent result was showcased on the One Show on BBC One in 2013.
 You can listen to it here.

 Have a look at The Apocalypto Project webpage to find out more about this and other aspects of the project.

 A brief overview of the context of the project is in the February 2012 issue of the Cardiff News.